RecycleFund App

 The suggestions from the usability testing were considered and the following changes were made.

-Added more space in between the heart and share buttons, so they are not too close to each other and the user won’t have trouble pressing one button.
+Added more space in between the heart and share button, so they are not too close to each other and the user won’t have trouble pressing one button.
 I also moved up the body text and left-aligned the title.

 Next Steps